jae-finger/jae-finger.github.io/aboutme.md

 ### More...
 Back in Chicagoland after a decade.
 Previously: snails.
 Currently: IT/lambda.
-Future(ly): ?
+Soon(ly): ?